siddicky/unstable_twin/README.md

 We need to GET their IMAGE for the family album.
 These can be retrieved by NAME.
 ```

-Lets retrieve the images for all the users using the list from the database and the API details from the server_notes.
+Let's retrieve the images for all the users using the list from the database and the API details from the server_notes.
 As you can see, the word GET and IMAGE are provided as hints!

 ### Retrieving the images